ksachdeva/langchain-graphrag/docs/index.md

 Below excerpts are taken from the companion website of the paper:
 [https://microsoft.github.io/graphrag/](https://microsoft.github.io/graphrag/)

 GraphRAG is a structured, hierarchical approach to Retrieval Augmented Generation (RAG), as opposed to naive semantic-search approaches using plain text snippets.
-The GraphRAG process involves extracting a knowledge graph out of raw text, building a community hierarchy, generating summaries for these communities, and then leveraging these structures when perform RAG-based tasks.
+The GraphRAG process involves extracting a knowledge graph out of raw text, building a community hierarchy, generating summaries for these communities, and then leveraging these structures when performing RAG-based tasks.

 There are two main phases in the GraphRAG process: